[•] Fujifilm X-H1 with Battery Grip

 Recording with an external monitor like the Atomos Assassin be careful of screen black out recording as the EVF sensor interferes with the output causing you to record the issue.
 A quick tip – tilt the LCD screen out to disable the EVF sensor during video recording.

-Fuji have made it clear with their lens road map the direct is positive for film makers the setup above had evolved with a SmallRig cage, Atomos Ninja Assassin recorder and Movo VXR10 microphone.
+Fuji have made it clear with their lens road map and the direction is positive even for film makers.
+The setup above had evolved with a SmallRig cage, Atomos Ninja Assassin recorder and Movo VXR10 microphone.
 The follow focus is by Fotga DP500 which is excellent quality and work perfectly with the Fujinon MK-X lens.
 There’s plenty of room to adjust the zoom and utilise the lock knob which makes life a lot easier.

 Fujifilm XH-1 with Leica 35mm ASPH